suker200/kube_waf/README.md

 kubectl create -f charts/crd.yaml
 ```

 - Update helm chart (We using helm chart for deploying application).
-You can found it in charts folder
+You can find it in charts folder

+# Test
+- Requirement:
+	+ virtualbox
+	+ minikube
+	+ kubectl
+	+ helm

+- run: cd kube_waf_test && sh -x test.sh

 - we can test with minikube :)